Texlaxing

 Consider how many touch-ups you will perform each year.
 It is best to perform touch-ups less frequently.
 This helps avoid overlapping new growth and over-processing your strands.
 If you want long texlaxed hair, consider how often to process it.

-🪮 How Often Should You Apply Texturizer to Hair? 🪮
+🪮 How Often Should You Texlax Hair? 🪮

-One of the most important things to consider when caring for chemically treated textured hair is the timing between retouches.
-Based on my personal experience, I would recommend getting a texturizer retouch only once a year.
+One of the most important things to consider when caring for chemically treated curly hair is the timing between retouches.
+Based on my personal experience, I would recommend getting a retouch only once a year.
 Why is this?
-If you retouch too often, you will loosen the curl each time and end up with bone straight hair if you do it too many times.
+If you retouch too often, you will relax the coils each time and end up with straight hair if you do it too many times.
 Let your roots grow a good 3 inches, and I promise you will love the results from a yearly touch-up.

 🪮 Texturizer vs Texlax vs Relaxer 🪮

 Texturizers and relaxers both alter the texture, but in different ways.
-A texturizer helps loosen tight curls or waves.
+A curl hair relaxer helps loosen tight coils or waves.
 It does this without fully straightening it.
-This allows for a more natural look while keeping some curl pattern.
+This allows for a more natural look while keeping some curl texture.

-On the other hand, a relaxer works to fully straighten your strands, making them sleek and smooth.
+On the other hand, a relaxer works to fully smoothen your strands, making them sleek and smooth.
 Texturizers typically use milder chemicals than relaxers, making them less damaging overall.
-Both options can enhance manageability, but it’s important to choose based on your desired look and hair health needs.
+Both options can enhance manageability and style, but it’s important to choose based on your desired look and hair health needs.

-I hope you liked this post about texturizers and how to texlax your hair at home.
-Texturizing hair can be a good choice if you want more options and curl definition.
+I hope you liked this post about texturizers and how to texturize your hair at home.
+Texturizing hair can be a good choice if you want more elasticity and coil definition.
 This works well for 4c tex lax hair when you use the right texturizing hair products.
 In this post, we discussed what texturizing is.

-When comparing texurizer and relaxer hair products, I really enjoy the options I have with texlaxed curly hair.
-Curl defining gel for 4c hair works wonders too.
+When comparing texlaxers and relaxer hair products, I really enjoy the versatility of texlaxed curly hair.
+Coil defining gel for 4c hair works wonders too.

-If you are curious about this chemical treatment, I recommend the Motions relaxer.
-It is one of the best texturizer for 4c hair, especially if you are just starting out.
+If you are curious about this chemical treatment, I recommend the Motions relaxer for your texlaxer of choice.
+It is one of the best texlaxer for 4c hair, especially if you are just starting out (recommended by Long Hair Care Forum).
 Some other great relaxers have a Texlax kit that you can try.

-If you want to learn how to texturize your hair, check out other YouTube videos.
-You can also find tips on preparing it for a texturizer and care for texturized hair.
+If you want to learn how to texlax your hair, check out other YouTube videos.
+You can also find tips on preparing for the texlaxing method and care for texturized hair.

 Natalie mochaccino